jessyfouace/minichat/README.md

 # DistrictBasket
-Project to create an e-commerce basketball site to train in PHP.
+Project to create a minichat in PHP.

 ## Contributing
 1. Fork it!